Additive codes attaining the Griesmer bound: Additive two-weight codes

 The example attaining $n_3(6,2;3)=21$ from \cite{clerck2001perp}, mentioned in the introduction and improving $\overline{n}_3(6,2;3)=17$, is quite exceptional and corresponds to an additive two-weight code over $\F_9$ that is not linear.
 As mentioned in Remark~\ref{remark_perp_system} it is a special case of a so-called \emph{perp-system}, see \cite{clerck2001perp} for details.
 An example of a perp-system is a (multi-)set $\cS_q$ of $2$-spaces in $\PG(5,q)$ with cardinality $q(q^2-q+1)$ such that each $4$-space contains either $0$ or $q$ elements from $\cS$.
 They do indeed exist for even $q$ or $q=3$, see Remark~\ref{remark_perp_system}.
 From each perp-system we get a two-weight code \cite[Theorem 2.2]{clerck2001perp}.
 For $\cS_2$ the corresponding projective $[18,6,\{8,12\}]_2$ code is unique, see e.g.\ \cite{projective_divisible_binary_codes}, and can be obtained from the unique projective $[6,3,\{4,6\}]_4$ code, i.e.\ a hyperoval in geometric terms.
 With respect to $\cS_3$ we remark that there are at least six nonisomorphic projective $[84,6,\{54,63\}]_3$ codes, see e.g.\ \cite{bierbrauer1997family,dissett2000combinatorial} for constructions.
 Not all of these sets of points can be partitioned into lines.
 The dual of $\cS_q$ is a set of $q(q^2-q+1)$ $4$-spaces that each point is contained in $0$ or $q$ of these $4$-spaces.
 Another example would be a set $\cS'$ of $22$ $6$-spaces in $\PG(9,2)$ such that each point is contained in either $0$ or $2$ elements.
 The uncovered points correspond to a projective $[330,10,\{160,176\}]_2$ code.
 There exist more than $1700$ nonisomorphic such two-weight codes, see e.g.\ \cite{dissett2000combinatorial,kohnert2007constructing,momihara2014certain}.
 So far it is not known whether some of these point sets can be partitioned into $4$-spaces.
 There also exist projective $[110,5,\{80,88\}]_4$ codes, see e.g.\ \cite{dissett2000combinatorial}, and the question arises whether some of the corresponding sets of points can be partitioned into lines.
+Framed differently, the existence of an $[22,2.5,\{20,22\}]_4^2$ additive code, corresponding to strongly regular graph with parameters $(1024, 330, 98, 110)$ \cite{polhill2008generalizations}, is an open problem.
+We remark that an $[20,2.5,18]_4^2$ code is known \cite{krotovkurz2025}, but currently no $[21,2.5,19]_4^2$ code is known.